 Anna Maxwell Martin

 Anna Maxwell Martin is often mistaken for Nicola.
-Some fans think that they two must be somehow related.
+Some fans think that the two of them must be somehow related.
 They are not.
 Please see our comments on this subject in this Fun Fact.

 We are not sure whether Nicola should be labelled as “up-and-coming”, given that she has had lead roles on TV, comedy (Chalk) and drama (Touching Evil), in the past.
 But on the grounds that any publicity is good publicity, we still want to thank the London Evening Standard for including Nicola in this list!